A deep intimacy with the different aspects of your being

 What is Tantra?

-Much of the work I do comes under the umbrella of Tantra.
+Much of the work we do comes under the umbrella of Tantra.
 These days the word tantra can be (and is) slapped on almost anything to make it sound more sexy, so there is much confusion surrounds what it actually means.
-Because of this I feel to give a little introduction to it all to help clear up confusion and put some potential fears to rest.
+Because of this we feel to give a little introduction to it all to help clear up confusion and put some potential fears to rest.

 Tantra is a path for people wanting to know themselves, deepen awareness within themselves and celebrate all aspects of life.
 The word has been used to describe a wide range of practises and traditions but translates as “method” or “technique”.
 The essence of the path is that it is not so concerned with philosophies about life as the direct experience of it, itself.
 It gives us methods to directly experience ourselves and actualise our potential.
 It is not a believer’s world but one of alchemy and a knowing that comes from living.

 The interplay between the masculine and feminine is actually a good thing and gives the passion to life.
 By skilfully playing out these poles we can energise our practise with enough juice to transcend duality (our own limited point of view).
 If the polarity is neutralised then its like living with a dead battery.
 This is relevant as there are many spiritual systems which have actually encouraged us to dampen down our natural polarity, instincts and desires in order to find peace.
 It is very peaceful being a corpse!
 These polarities are sometimes represented by Deity’s such as Shiva and Shakti.

 Tantra is inclusive

 It uses all at it’s disposal in order for us to deepen into our nature.
 The key word is acceptance – in accepting yourself, your desires and your quirks there is an opportunity to deepen.
 Unlike other systems which attempt to shape you through control and effort, Tantra allows you to indulge your desires but with awareness so they deepen beyond surface wants and needs towards the ultimate desire for love and awakening.